-Although Arkwright did provided housing for his workforce he was not quite as benevolent to his workers as Titus Salt in Saltaire a century later.
+Although Arkwright did provide housing for his workforce he was not quite as benevolent to his workers as Titus Salt in Saltaire a century later.

 The visitor centre is excellent and there are guided tours available to learn more about the history of the mills.

-The Tissington Trail in Derbyshire follows the route of the former rail line 13 miles from Buxton to Asbourne.
+The Tissington Trail in Derbyshire follows the route of the former rail line 13 miles from Buxton to Ashbourne.

 Perfect for both walking and cycling this flat trail affords visitors wonderful views of the surrounding countryside.

-There are bicycle hire facilities at either ends of the trail and lots of beautiful villages to enjoy enroute including Hartington, Parsley Hay and Alsop.
+There are bicycle hire facilities at either end of the trail and lots of beautiful villages to enjoy en route including Hartington, Parsley Hay and Alsop.